Weight Management Counseling

 The above mentioned foods are easily available and can help you to develop a healthy brain.

-Now if you want to turn that beer belly into six pack abs, then you need to follow these rules-
+Now if you want to turn that beer belly into six pack abs, then you need to follow these rules:

-This means you have to cut down on sugar and starch based foods such as refined flour, aerated drinks and anything that has sugar in it.
+- Limit carbohydrate consumption: This means you have to cut down on sugar and starch based foods such as refined flour, aerated drinks and anything that has sugar in it.
 Follow a strict diet that focuses on limited amount of whole grains.
 Avoid simple carbohydrates which tend to spike blood sugar levels and aid in fat accumulation.
 Reduce your portion sizes to decrease your overall calorie consumption.

-Increase fiber consumption as fiber is beneficial for losing fat.
+- Eat fiber: Increase fiber consumption as fiber is beneficial for losing fat.
 It helps in you feeling fuller and thus, eat less.
 Fiber also reduces the chances of various life threatening diseases such as cardiovascular diseases, diabetes and bad cholesterol levels in the body.
 Eat foods that are rich in fiber such as beans, lentils and broccoli.

-Cardio is very important in losing fat from all over your body.
-Opt for hiit (high intensity interval training) instead of steady state cardio like jogging at the same pace over a period of time.
+- Cardio: Cardio is very important in losing fat from all over your body.
+Opt for HIIT (high intensity interval training) instead of steady state cardio like jogging at the same pace over a period of time.
 Too much steady state cardio increases cortisol levels in the body leading to muscle loss.
-Instead focus on hiit which means you do an exercise at full throttle for a short period of time such as 30 seconds.
+Instead focus on HIIT which means you do an exercise at full throttle for a short period of time such as 30 seconds.
 Rest for 20 seconds and then to another exercise for 30 seconds.
 Repeat the procedure for another 10 minutes.
 This method keeps your metabolism elevated for 48 hours after your workout.

 Weight is one issue that 90% of the people are not happy with.
 While some think they have a fat stomach or thighs, others want to reduce their biceps or arm size.
 Changing food habits and sedentary lifestyles have made weight loss a big challenge.
 Losing weight is not just about looking good, but also about living healthy.